mjmiller41/mjmiller41.github.io/_posts/2023-02-13-install_python_windows.md

 ---
 layout: post
-title: 'Installing Python (Windows)'
+title: 'Installing Python on Windows'
 date: 2023-02-12
 categories: install python windows
 ---

-# Installing Python on Windows for Developers

 Python is a popular, high-level programming language known for its simplicity, readability, and versatility.
 This tutorial will guide you through the process of installing Python on Windows.